 Repairs can be made quickly if consumers are aware their vehicles need to be brought in to have defective parts replaced.

 In addition to the VIN Lookup tool, the NHTSA is trying to keep consumers safe by providing them with helpful information via their 5-Star Safety Ratings System and additional apps for Android and Apple devices.

-If you or a loved one has suffered injury due to auto defect, we can help you obtain compensation.
+If you or a loved one has suffered personal injury due to a vehicle defect, we can help you obtain compensation.
 Contact one of our trusted South Bend product liability attorneys at Pfeifer, Morgan & Stesiak today for a free consultation.